phaustin/quantecon-example/book/docs/getting_started.md

 In the previous program, we executed the line `import numpy as np`

--   NumPy is a numerical library we\'ll work with in depth.
+-   NumPy is a numerical library we'll work with in depth.

 After this import command, functions in NumPy can be accessed with `np.function_name` type syntax.